 Felix Powell, DigiMinds team member, aged 10.
 “It was disappointing not to go to China, but I am so excited that we get to have our own RoboCup competition right here in Holbrook.
 One of the German girls and her mum are staying with us in my house.
 I am making them loom bands in UK colours so they will remember their trip to Holbrook.”

 Leo Thomas, DigiMinds team member, aged 8.
 “My dad is helping to make the trophies and certificates.
 He had help from Mr Williams to make a design that can be printed on our school’s 3D printer.
 It looks awesome.
 I hope we win first place so that we can keep the trophy in our school forever.”

 Louisa Cuddihy, DigiMinds team member aged 9.
 “My big Sister Katie went to RoboCup 2014, which was in Brazil.
 She inspired me to join the DigiMinds.
 It’s incredible.
 We won the UK finals in RoboDance, but we also won the CoSpace (A rescue simulation league) competition too.
 Then we got to compete in the Iran Open, which was cool.
-(This was a remote competition where the children created a program which was emailed through and uploaded to a robot in Tehran) and we won that too.”
+(It was a remote competition where the children created a program which was emailed through and uploaded to a robot in Tehran) And we won that too.”